Linkta-org/core/.github/docs/SECURITY_BEST_PRACTICES.md

 #### Security Headers and CORS

-- **API Interactions**: Ensure that API endpoints are not exposed to the client and that they are protected against unauthorized access.
 - **Security Headers**: Use security-related HTTP headers like [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options), [X-XSS-Protection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection), and Strict-Transport-Security to protect the app from certain classes of attacks.
 - **CORS Policy**: Define a strict Cross-Origin Resource Sharing (CORS) policy to control the allowed sources for your resources.